 I’ve made the recipe without frothing the milk up, but I don’t recommend skipping this step – it may seem like a bit of a pain, but this is what gives the latte that frothy coffeehouse style foamy top.

 What kind of coffee should I use?

 If I don’t have freshly ground coffee to hand or don’t want to make any, I use Nescafé Azera espresso powder – I like my coffee to pack a fairly strong punch, so I use 1/2 tablespoon espresso powder-125ml water.

-- 240 ml 1 cup milk
+- 240 ml (1 cup) milk

 - 1 tbsp pumpkin purée

-- 1/2-1 tbsp sugar Or to taste
+- 1 tbsp sugar, Or to taste

 - 1 1/2 tsp pumpkin pie spice